 The project team has continued data collection and reviewed the two-installed customer battery systems performance since installation of the battery storage systems.
 With the additional completion of three new battery storage systems in Q1 2020 the data collection platform has been tested and is ready to begin monitoring and reporting on the additional sites pending Final Acceptance.
 Significant progress has been made to design and implement a manual billing adjustment for the participating customers to collect the monthly subscription fee and apply any necessary credits to achieve the guaranteed savings.
 The project team has also begun working with the vendor to set-up a system to allow NYSEG to query the vendor's API to retrieve battery data at will thus simplifying battery performance data and control.
-The API will also be used to issue commands to the battery aggregation.
-Implementation of this API has passed the necessary cybersecurity reviews and is ready to begin construction.
+The API will also be used to issue commands to the battery for aggregation.
+The project team has gained access to Tesla's API and is currently undergoing training and resolving the remaining barriers to accessing the battery data directly.